ErikEJ/erikej.github.io/_drafts/2024-04-02-dacfx-codeanalysis.md

 ---
 layout: post
-title:  "How to: Static code analysis against your T-SQL objects"
+title:  "How to: Code analysis against your T-SQL objects"
 date:   2024-04-02 18:28:49 +0100
 categories: dacfx codeanalysis
 ---

 Maybe you already take advantage of the C# code analyzers built into the .NET SDK, that help you improve code consistency, quality, security and avoid common mistakes and potential bugs.

 But did you know that is is also possible to run analyzer rules against your SQL Server T-SQL object definitions (DDL) and stored procedures (DML)?

 By storing all your T-SQL scripts under source control in a Visual Studio Database Project (.sqlproj) or in a MSBuild.SDK.Sqlproj project, you can take advantage of this little known feature.

 In this blog post, I will show you how you can enable and configure code analysis and run it locally.
 We will also explore the possibilities of adding additional analysis rules to you project, and your options for running the rules both locally / on your own build agent, and on Microsoft hosted agents in GitHub and Azure DevOps.